7 Things to Leave Behind When You Move

 Did you know that it is illegal for moving companies to move some of your belongings from one region to another?
 Other everyday items are dangerous for movers to transport.
-This means you must leave these things behind when you pack and go.
+This means you must leave these things behind when you move.

 Ask your moving company for their list of restricted items before packing begins.
 Some goods are prohibited for out-of-state moves, but not local transport.
 Knowing this information before packing day ensures you do not waste precious time or money.
-For the most part, you should not pack the following items:
+For the most part, you should not pack the following items when you move:

 1. Moving Companies Do Not Move Pets